mckaywrigley/chatbot-ui/README.md

 supabase login
 ```

-Next, link your project by running the following command with the "Project Ref" and "Project ID" you got above:
+Next, link your project by running the following command with the "Project ID" you got above:

 ```bash
 supabase link --project-ref <project-id>